Japan's economy rebounds as consumers, companies spend more

-Japan reports its economy resumed its longtime expansion in the last quarter as consumers and businesses stepped up spending.
+Japan's economy resumed its longtime expansion in the last quarter as consumers and businesses stepped up spending, the government said Friday.

-The preliminary data released Friday showed that trade weighed slightly on growth.
-The economy grew at a 1.9 percent annual pace after contracting by 0.6 percent in January-March.

 Continue Reading Below